Terms and Conditions

 ii. the Customer must account to the Company for the Company’s Entitlement, until all liability of the Customer to the Company has been discharged.

-e.
-The Customer has NO right to sell the Goods or deal with the Goods if:
+(e) The Customer has no right to sell or deal with the Goods if:

 i. an Insolvency Event occurs in relation to the Customer or the Guarantor;